Published: June 11, 2021

 This was my first mistake.
 Thankfully, I was able to rely on my savings and my amazing girlfriend.
 This was less so an impact to my finances as it was an impact to my perceived level of responsibility.
 This very well could affect you financially so unless you feel like your previous employer is affecting your health, I suggest sticking with it until a new opportunity has made itself available to you.

 This will be different for everyone.
 Its ok to be somewhat flexible.
 Different organizations will use different terms which affect if and when they will show up.
-For myself, I identified 4 possible position titles to search for the best results: Security Analyst, SOC Analyst, Incident Response Analyst, Threat Analyst
+For myself, I identified 4 possible position titles to search for the best results: Security Analyst, SOC Analyst, Incident Response Analyst, Threat Analyst.

-.
+This sounds like a no brainer, but I eventually found it is better to use Location: United States and ticked the checkbox for Remote.
 At first, I thought I only wanted remote work.
 Then I realized I actually wanted VA or NC to be closer to family, so I started including those as options.
 This is more complicated with more immediate family, so keep that in mind.

 You know the ones.
 “We are looking for an immediate fill for a client of ours….”
 Their bogus company names too.
 Work directly with the actual company for the largest slice of pie you can get.
 If you accidentally apply for one of their spots, ignore their calls and emails.
 They will not have your best interest at heard and will throw your resume at anyone.